“What is a ‘summer Friday’ and why is no one picking up their phone?”

 “They’re inefficient and we’re spending too much time fixing their mistakes.”

 “What?!
-There’s no coverage because they’re all having lunch together?!!”
+There is no coverage because they’re all having lunch together?!!”

-It’s not easy to work across cultures but it’s a necessity.
-Firms adept at navigating culture to manage global teams successfully unlock new markets, access diverse talent and gain 24-hour productivity.
-Companies who do it poorly or don’t do it at all demotivate and frustrate their employees and burn through their investments.
+It’s not easy to work across cultures, but it’s a necessity.
+Firms adept at navigating culture to manage global teams successfully unlock new markets, access diverse talent, and gain 24-hour productivity.
+Companies that do it poorly or don’t do it at all demotivate and frustrate their employees and burn through their investments.

-This is the first step because without an open mind, you won’t be able to connect with others across cultures and the remaining steps become superficial.
+To work effectively globally, you want to start by acknowledging differences and being open.
+This is the first step because without an open mind, you won’t be able to connect with others across cultures.

 Your standards and processes for work excellence were created through your specific cultural lens.
 They reflect your environment and a set of values from your culture.
 Although it makes complete sense to you in your context, it may not work well for another culture with a different set of values and beliefs.